 Even though you’re a roof maintenance guru now, you still need to keep up with your yearly professional maintenance inspections.
 If you’re due for your yearly check-up, schedule an inspection with RoofCrafters today, and an eager professional will set up an inspection at your earliest convenience.

 In the meantime, feel free to browse through the extensive resources located in our learning center.
-They’re free to you and are a wonderful educational resource for all roofing services.
+They’re accessible to you and are a wonderful educational resource for all roofing services.
 I recommend reading “5 Maintenance Tips to Extend Your Roofs Lifespan” so that you can keep your roof operating at its very best.